bdring/Grbl_Esp32/.github/ISSUE_TEMPLATE/Translate-to-FluidNC.md

 ---

-This issue will automatically convert a Grbl_Esp32 "machine.h" file to FluidNC YAML format.
+This issue will automatically convert a Grbl_Esp32 machine definition file to FluidNC YAML format.

 Change YOUR NAME in the title to some string that identifies your machine configuration.

-Attach your Machine.h file here - but first change the .h extension to .txt because GitHub will not allow you to attach a file with a .h extension.
+Attach your machine definition file here - but first change the .h extension to .txt because GitHub will not allow you to attach a file with a .h extension.
 Submit the issue, and after a few minutes, a new comment will appear with the FluidNC YAML file.